Spolkip/Spolkip/README.md

 ## 🔥 Featured Projects

 ### [📌 AdventoriaMetrics](https://github.com/Spolkip/AdventoriaMetrics)
-A simple React app that lets users manage tasks in real time.
+A React and Js app that uses discord servers to get data can display them on website.
 Built with Tailwind CSS and JS.

 > Want to see more?
 Check my pinned repos or explore my GitHub!